 Here are 5 podcasts specifically created for English Language Learners that you can start with:

-- The English We Speak.
-Short, 3-minute podcasts that focus on a specific phrase or useful expression in English.
+- The English We Speak: A BBC podcast that focuses on a different idiom or expression in each 3-minute episode.

 Native English Speaking Podcasts